Alex Jadad: The meaning of ‘health’

 In 2008, Jadad led a global conversation about the meaning of health through the British Medical Journal.
-This effort included contributions from experts in 52 countries, and resulted the conceptualization of health as 'the ability to adapt and manage' the physical, mental or social challenges faced by individuals or communities throughout life.
+This effort included contributions from experts in 52 countries, and resulted in the conceptualization of health as 'the ability to adapt and manage' the physical, mental or social challenges faced by individuals or communities throughout life.
 In 2018, such efforts led to the description of an integrated network of services that enabled 88.6% and 93.1% of its users to experience positive levels of self-reported health and well-being, while ranking first when compared with the performance of the health systems of the 36 countries that are members of the Organization for Economic Cooperation and Development (OECD).
 Trust among payers, service-providing institutions, professionals and users of health services was the key to achieving these results with only 25% of the average expenditure across the OECD.